mymi14s/Django-Project-Starter-Template/README.md

     - Open 127.0.0.1:8000 and login

 + 4. OPTIONAL CONFIGURATION
+  - EMAIL Settings
+    - Open core/settings.py and edit with your detail on line 198 to 202

+      - EMAIL_USE_TLS = True
+      - EMAIL_HOST = 'Your SMTP'
+      - EMAIL_HOST_USER = 'YOUR EMAIL'
+      - EMAIL_HOST_PASSWORD = 'YOUR PASSWORD'
+      - EMAIL_PORT = 587

   - MYSQL Configuration requires Mysqlclient
   - Visit <a href="https://pypi.org/project/mysqlclient/">Mysql Client</a>
   - Use the instruction provided.